The Dubai Fountain is the world’s largest musical fountain and the city’s most popular free tourist attraction.

 The fountain consists of a 275 metre long central arc of jets, joined to a smaller arc and 5 circles of jets.
 When the performance begins these powerful jets shoot water sprays to heights of up to 150 metres in harmony with the music and illuminated by over 6,000 powerful lights and 50 colour projectors.

 Performances are held daily and last up to 5 minutes.
-Evening shows begin at 6 pm and are every half hour until 10 pm (11 pm Thursday to Saturday).
-There are also 2 performances in the daytime; at 1 pm and 1.30 pm.
+Evening shows begin at 6 pm and are every half hour until 11 pm.
+There are also 2 performances in the daytime; at 1 pm and 1.30 pm (1.30 pm and 2 pm on Fridays).

 Songs and music accompanying the displays range from contemporary pop to classical.
 The repertoire includes Thriller by Michael Jackson, I Will Always Love You by Whitney Houston, All Night Long by Lionel Ritchie, Baba Yetu by Christopher Tin, The Magnificent Seven by Elmer Bernstein, and Time To Say Goodbye by Andrea Bocelli and Sarah Brightman.